 Suggestions

-Test your contacts to make sure you can confidently deliver it without your breaks or stumbling blocks.
+Test your contacts to make sure you can confidently deliver them without your breaks or stumbling blocks.
 Ask a friend or family member to critique it and if you present the information in an interesting way that makes him or her want to hear more.

 Before you begin writing your role, ask who the audience is.
 Consider how wise each audience member will be about your topic.
 Make sure you don’t talk to them or include too much jargon or too many scientific terms.